markaylett/developer/docs/articles/limitorderbooks/README.md

 ## Makers and Takers

 Traders that submit aggressive orders are known as "takers".
 Traders that submit passive orders are known as "makers".
+Market-makers play an important role in providing liquidity to the market, because, under normal market conditions, they are willing to quote two-way prices on a continual basis, thus ensuring that there is always a maker available to take the opposing side of a taker's trade.

 Each trade transaction comprises two matched orders.
 These orders can be classified both in terms of a buyer and a seller or a maker and a taker.
 To avoid confusion, trades are often referred to from the taker's perspective as "paid" and "given":

 Paid: taker buys

 Given: taker sells

-This terminology is particular relevant for public trade feeds, where an Exchange my publicise anonymised trade information from the taker's perspective.
+This terminology is particular relevant for public trade feeds, where an Exchange may publicise anonymised trade information from the taker's perspective.

 ## Summary